cgreenhalgh/opensharingtoolkit-kiosk/docs/contentdefinition.md

         <id>tag:cmg@cs.nott.ac.uk,2013-09-26:atom/test/1</id>
         <updated>2013-09-26T12:32:00Z</updated>
         <category scheme="campaign" term="test" label="Example campaign called test"/>
+        <aboutHtml>Some escaped HTML that will be shown on the Information/About screen.</aboutHtml>

 	<!-- entries go here... -->
 </feed>
 '''
 Optionally, the feed may include `category` elements with attribute `scheme`=`campaign` where the required attribute `term` is a campaign ID and the optional attribute `label` is a human-readable name for the campaign.
 Campaign IDs may be included in entry request URLs in order to distinguish different triggers for downloads (e.g. poster, different kiosk(s)).

+Optionally the feed may include an `aboutHtml` element, the text contents of which will be inserted into the Help/Information view.
+(This is a non-atom extension element.)

+Optionally the feed may include an `showAttract` element, in which case its content will be treated as a boolean to decide whether to periodically show the attract animation.
+Default is (now) not to.
+(This is a non-atom extension element.)

 Each content item is specified by a single Atom `entry`.
 Currently of the mandatory entry elements only `title` is used (`id` and `updated` are not; `author` is also mandatory if not provided by feed, but unused at present).
 The self link is used to determine the baseurl when using a cache (e.g. by the cache builder).